 Brown cheese is a Norwegian institution in itself.
-Made with cow or goat’s milk, whey, and cream, the cheese ends up with a soft, sticky consistency and tastes almost caramelised.
-It’s definitely an unusual taste, but it’s actually really good.
-To become a full-fledged Norwegian, pop this on top of a delicious soft, pancake-like waffle.
+Made with cow’s or goat’s milk, whey, and cream, the cheese has a soft, sticky consistency and tastes almost caramelized.
+To become a fully fledged Norwegian, try this unusual-yet-delicious topping on a soft waffle.

 Norway is a huge country with only five million inhabitants.
-Perhaps the endless vastness of their country is how Norwegians came to require the equivalent of a small city-sized amount of space around them to feel comfortable in while out.
-This is true while riding public transportation – where Norwegians will only sit down next to or directly opposite someone else if there are no other options available—as well as while waiting for the bus or train as well.
+Perhaps this sparse population density is why Norwegians love their personal space.
+This is particularly true while riding public transportation – where Norwegians will only sit down next to or directly opposite someone else if there are no other options available – or while waiting for the bus or train.

 Like brown cheese, the humble taco has become a bit of a culinary institution in Norwegian culture (top tip: don’t try to mix the two) to the extent that someone has created a history of the taco in Norway webpage.
 The taco became a regular Friday-night guest in Norwegian homes in the 1990s.
-Now, the consensus seems to be the more tacos, the better, all week long.
-Its nearest rival is the “Grandiosa”, a brand of frozen pizza.
-In the interests of full disclosure, “taco” in Norway also includes tortillas for some reason.
+Now, the consensus seems to be the more tacos, the better.
+Its nearest rival is the ‘Grandiosa’, a brand of frozen pizza.
+In the interests of full disclosure, ‘taco’ in Norway also includes tortillas for some reason.

-Many non-Norwegians who live here for a while experience the confusing moment when a Norwegian friend runs into someone else they know and proceeds to have a chat with them without introducing the two of you.
-This leaves the odd person out to shuffle around awkwardly while the other two discuss the weather, the political situation, and the meaning of life.
-This is not meant as an offence; it is just a weird facet of Norwegian-social customs of not wishing to disturb or impose themselves on situations or others.
+Many non-Norwegians who live here experience the confusing moment when a Norwegian friend runs into someone they know and proceeds to have a chat without introducing you.
+This leaves the odd person out to shuffle around awkwardly while the other two discuss the weather, the political situation and the meaning of life.
+This is not meant as an offence; it is just a facet of Norwegian social customs of not wishing to impose themselves or situations on others.

-Move over USA, not even the 4th of July rivals the enthusiasm and commitment of Norwegians celebrating their National Day.
-Many don those bunads discussed earlier, gorge on a champagne breakfast, and then head to the city or town centre to watch a seemingly endless but tear-inducingly cute parade of all the local schoolchildren waving flags and banners.
+Move over US, not even the July 4 rivals the enthusiasm and commitment of Norwegians celebrating their National Day.
+Many don their bunads, enjoy a champagne breakfast, and then head to the town centre to watch a tear-inducingly cute parade of local schoolchildren waving flags and banners.
 In Oslo, this takes place in front of the royal family at the castle.
-The tradition then dictates spending the rest of the day inhaling as many hot-dog sausages, ice lollies, waffles, and pieces of cake as possible and/or consuming impressive amounts of alcohol.
+The tradition then dictates spending the rest of the day in revelry consuming lots of alcohol and inhaling as many hot-dog sausages, ice lollies, waffles and pieces of cake as possible.

-In Norway, prohibition never really seems to have ended completely.
-Drinkers can, of course, buy alcohol in bars, clubs, and restaurants, but the only way to buy it for home consumption means going to the state-run “Vinmonopolet” shops that close at the same time as normal shops.
-Although supermarkets can now sell some beer brands, their sale also stops earlier than the rest of the shop and remains off limits on Sundays.
+You can, of course, buy alcohol in bars, clubs and restaurants, but the only way to buy it for home consumption means going to a state-run vinmonopolet.
+These shops shut their doors in the early evening and stay closed on Sundays.
+Supermarkets can now sell some beer brands but those sales stop earlier than the rest of the shop.

-It may be a bit of a Norwegian stereotype, but it is also a true one.
-Compared to most other countries, prices are pretty high in Norway.
-Expect to pay £9/$12 for a pint of beer in Oslo.
-Norwegians are also paid some of the highest average wages in the world, so it sort of evens out for them.
-It also has the nice added benefit of making almost everywhere else seem laughably inexpensive when Norwegians go on holiday.
+Norway’s prices are undeniably high compared to most other countries.
+For example a pint of beer in Oslo will cost around £9/$12.
+However, Norwegians are also paid some of the highest average wages in the world, so it sort of evens out.
+It also has the nice added benefit of making almost everywhere else seem pleasantly inexpensive.